- Borrow & Request

 When applying for a grant or submitting an article for publication.
 You can also add it to your web profile, your CV, or any other place you list your research.

 Yes.
 You can manually edit your publication list.
-You can also clean up your profile by identifying your own research and deleting any entries that are not your own work.
+You can also clean up your profile by deleting entries that are not your own work or those you do not wish to list on your profile.

 Yes, non-Latin script character sets with Unicode encoding are supported for display and search of ORCID profiles and the ORCID registry.
 Such citations may be added to your profile manually, or imported (if the exporting database supports these characters).